 At GEI, we have a long history of helping clients and communities minimize risk and solve complex challenges.
 Established in 1970 as Geotechnical Engineers Inc., the firm was founded by five partners who set high standards of technical excellence and client service for all staff.
 The founders, project managers and staff worked together in the office and in the field, encouraging and motivating each other to work for the high quality and innovative success of our clients.
 Over the years, GEI has earned widespread recognition for its high quality, innovative and practical solutions to challenging projects.
-Originally located in Winchester, Massachusetts, GEI now employs over 800 staff in 38 offices across the U.S.
+Originally located in Winchester, Massachusetts, GEI now employs 900 staff in 44 offices across the U.S.

 Inception of the Firm

 GEI’s founders all met when they were attending a graduate program for civil engineers at Harvard University.
 There, the founders were taught by Arthur Casagrande, a professor and pioneer of geotechnical engineering.
-After graduating from Harvard, Daniel LaGatta presented the idea of starting a consulting firm to his fellow classmates Ronald Hirschfield, Steve Poulos, and Richard Murdock.
+After graduating from Harvard, Daniel LaGatta presented the idea of starting a consulting firm to his fellow classmates Ronald Hirschfeld, Steve Poulos, and Richard Murdock.
 At the same time, one of their other classmates Gonzalo Castro, returned from his home in Chile and joined Dan, Dick, Ron and Steve in their efforts to start a consulting firm.

 In the summer of 1970, the five opened GEI’s first office in Winchester, Massachusetts.Read More